phanx-wow/Hydra/README.txt

 ## Usage

-Type "/hydra" for options, or browse to the Hydra panel in the standard Interface Options window.
+Type “/hydra” for options, or browse to the Hydra panel in the standard Interface Options window.

-Many of Hydra's features are only active in parties consisting of characters on your "trusted" list, or only respond to characters on this list.
+Many of Hydra’s features are only active in parties consisting of characters on your “trusted” list, or only respond to characters on this list.
 The first time you run Hydra, you will need to define this list in the options panel.